Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Problem Definition and Background

 The outer product of a tuple of one-dimensional arrays $( \bm{a}^1,\dots,\bm{a}^d )$, with $ \bm{a}^i=(a_1^i,\ldots,a_{K_i}^i) \in \mathbb{R}^{K_i}$ is denoted by $ \bm{\mathcal{X}} = \bm{a}^1 \circ \cdots \circ \bm{a}^d \in \mathbb{R}^{K_1\times \cdots \times K_d}$, whose $\bm{k}$-th element is given by

 In a wide variety of applications, observed data could be represented naturally as tensors \cite{tensors_survey_kolda,kroonenberg2008applied}.
-However, in this article tensors arise either due to the discretization of an underlying multivariate function or from the tensor representation of the variables involved in the ergodic control algorithm.
-Even in the latter case, there will be an underlying multivariate function to evaluate elements of the tensor.
+In this article tensors arise either due to the discretization of an underlying multivariate function or from the tensor representation of the variables involved in the ergodic control algorithm.